-The 1511 safety valves are easily maintained.
+The 1811 Safety Valves are easily maintained.
 Normal maintenance usually involves:

-- Disassembly
+- · Disassembly

 - Cleaning

-- · Component Inspection
+- Component Inspection

-- Lapping the Seats
+- · Lapping the Seats

 - Reassembly

-- Setting, Testing and Resealing the Valve
+- · Setting, Testing and Resealing the Valve

-Occasionally, remachining the seat bushing may be

-necessary to extend the service life of the valve.
-In any case, keep all parts for each valve together or marked to ensure that they are replaced in the same valve.
+Occasionally, remachining the seat bushing may be necessary to extend the service life of the valve.
+In any case, keep all parts for each valve together or marked to insure that they are replaced in the same valve.